 Vive la France!
-Party in Paris for Bastille Day and you’ll enjoy dazzling fireworks displays, impressive parades and plenty more.
+Party in Paris for the French National Day and you’ll enjoy dazzling fireworks displays, impressive parades and plenty more.
 Here, we take a look at the story behind Bastille Day and how you can celebrate in the French capital.

 If you haven’t booked your Bastille Day bed yet don’t worry, we’ve still got plenty of availability at lots of our great hostels in Paris.

 It takes place on the same date every year, namely July 14th.

 Also known as La Fête Nationale, Bastille Day is a national holiday in France and is an important patriotic event.
 The day marks the storming of the Bastille prison back in 1789, which was the first major event kicking off the French Revolution.

 3. What kind of celebrations are associated with Bastille Day?